ostdotcom/deprecated-0-9-2-company-restful-apis/README.md

 > node start_utility_services.js 'group_id'
 ```

+* Start Value Services script will start one transaction executing process.
+It expects at least one entry in
+    process_queue_association table.
+If during on-boarding, you have more than 1 entry in the table, start the extra
+    processes manually.

 * Start block scanner.
 Change utility chain id accordingly.
 ```bash
 # Start master process for Block scanner.